rautio/react-analyzer/docs/CONFIG.md

 # Configuration Guide

-React Analyzer can be configured using a `.reactanalyzerrc.json` file in your project root.
+React Analyzer can be configured using a `.rarc` or `.reactanalyzerrc.json` file in your project root.

 ## Configuration File

-Create a `.reactanalyzerrc.json` file in your project root:
+Create a `.rarc` (shorthand) or `.reactanalyzerrc.json` file in your project root:

 ```json
 {